 Membership - Friends of HARE

-Our current members include, wellness coach/practitioners, craft tutors, art therapist, land workers and teachers.
-We are open to any individual, community group or organisation offering any service that is in line with HARE's aims and values.
-You can apply to become a member using the button at the bottom of the page.
+Our current members include, an eco farm, a fair trade shop, a wellness coach, craft tutors, land workers and teachers.
+We are open to any individual, community group or organisation whose values align with HARE's aims and values.

-Past offerings include:
+Past & Current offerings include:

 Seasonal community celebrations throughout the year, such as, Ostara, Beltane and Summer Solstice

-Beltane Willow Wreath Workshop
+Seasonal Willow Wreath Workshops

 Community Well-being Walks